C-T2M: Controllable Autoregressive Text-to-Motion Generation

 Conclusion and Limitations

 We presented C-T2M, a decoupled autoregressive text-to-motion pipeline that follows user-specified root XZ paths.
-By delegating trajectory control to a small closed-loop GRU and letting a caption-driven body GPT focus on plausible gait, our method matches Kimodo's constraint-following quality (3.94 cm vs. 4.88 cm 2D root error) with an order of magnitude lower latency and roughly twenty times fewer effective parameters.
-Path and gait turn out to be separable problems, and the decoupled solution is cheap, modular, and faster than diffusion-based alternatives, making it suitable for online and interactive settings.
+By delegating path control to a small closed-loop GRU and letting a caption-driven body GPT focus on plausible gait, our method matches Kimodo's constraint-following quality (3.94 cm vs. 4.88 cm 2D root error) at 10× lower latency and 20× fewer effective parameters.
+Path and gait turn out to be separable problems: our constraint-conditioning ablation shows that four end-to-end variants that try to make the body GPT follow waypoints by itself are dominated by the decoupled design on every metric.
+The decoupled solution is cheap, modular, and well-suited to online and interactive settings.

 Limitations and future work

-Our body decoder inherits the foot-skating ceiling of frame-level discrete codecs, which is the main remaining gap to Kimodo on the foot-contact suite.
+Because the VQ-VAE quantises one token per frame, it smooths out the high-frequency detail that keeps the feet pinned to the ground, and that shows up as foot-skating.
+It is the main remaining gap to Kimodo on the foot-contact suite.
 A Kimodo-style foot re-projection post-processing step would close most of that gap and is left to future work.
 The recompose step also assumes a planar floor and a single root XZ trajectory, so it does not yet generalise to end-effector or full-body keyframe constraints.
-Finally, the trajectory controller currently accounts for almost half of the end-to-end latency; a learned feed-forward controller could replace the closed-loop GRU and remove the largest single latency block.
+Finally, the path controller currently accounts for almost half of the end-to-end latency; a learned feed-forward controller could replace the closed-loop GRU and remove the largest single latency block.

 Individual Contributions